tea-ok/movie-wizard/README.md

     DATABASE_HOST=db_host
     DATABASE_PORT=db_port
     ```

     , assuming you have a Microsoft Azure PostgreSQL server set up with a database.
 If not, you can modify the [`settings.py`](./movie_wizard/movie_wizard/settings.py) file to use the PostgreSQL database of your choice.

+4. Populate the `titles_title` table with some data.
+You can write your own script to insert some mock data, or download the IMDB dataset [here](https://datasets.imdbws.com/title.basics.tsv.gz) and perform data cleaning similar to what I did in [data.ipynb](./data.ipynb).
+Then, you can run a script like the one I created [populate_db.py] to populate the database.
+This can take a few minutes, as there are over 2 million titles in the dataset after cleaning.

-4. Run the migrations:
+5. Run the migrations:
     ```
     python manage.py migrate
     ```
-5. Start the server:
+6. Start the server:
     ```
     python manage.py runserver
     ```
-6. Enjoy!
+7. Enjoy!
 Documentation for API endpoints coming soon.

 #### Frontend